Kratie's River Treasures: Seeing the Irrawaddy Dolphins

 Location

-Kampi Dolphin Pool, Mekong River (about 15km north of Kratie town).
+Kampi Dolphin Pool, Mekong River (15km north of Kratie town).

 💵